robotology/human-dynamics-estimation/README.md

 ### Optional
 * [robometry](https://github.com/robotology/robometry) device: if present, the `IWearLogger` device is installed by default.
 * [iDynTree](https://github.com/robotology/idyntree): if present, the `IWearFrameVisualizer` module and `ICub` device are installed by default.
+* [pybind11](https://github.com/pybind/pybind11): if present, the user can enable `WEARABLES_COMPILE_PYTHON_BINDINGS` to enable the compilation of the python bindings.

 ## Build the suite
 ### Linux/macOS